Rawthmells: Where ideas brew

 Like the original coffeehouse, we want our 21st-century version to be a place where individuals become part of a greater movement for social change – a natural home for anyone who wants to change the world.
 We see it as somewhere that enables people to connect, share knowledge, collaborate, and build new communities to tackle the social challenges of our time.

-Watch Dr Matthew Green, an expert on the enlightenment coffeehouse, talk at the RSA about the amazing impact these institutions had on the world.
+Watch Dr Matthew Green, an expert on the enlightenment coffeehouse, when he gave a talk at the RSA about the amazing impact these institutions had on the world.

 "It would be a fine thing to have an 'idea space' where Fellows working on projects that enrich society can put up ideas to be fired up by contributions from other fellows; a kind of mind-sharing leading to action.
 Fellows can get into the 'idea space' and add their fuel and follow-up contacts."

 A Global Network

 "For me, Rawthmells should act as the beating heart of a 21st-century coffeehouse movement: it needs to reach out beyond the confines of the building.
 My vision is to include satellite coffeehouses throughout the UK and the world, where local fellows can come together, connect, share knowledge, collaborate, and build new communities to tackle the social challenges of our time."

 "People in London don’t talk to strangers, but ideas only happen in conversation.
 In the coffee shop, create a zone in which it is expected to have conversations and in which, if you sit, you are inviting/giving permission for conversation about ideas."

 “If a space is to be productive and encourage great collaboration to work on ideas, plans and strategies then it needs to be open, inviting and inclusive.
 Having an entire wall available to write on removes the usual limits of traditional whiteboards and means you can stretch images or ideas as far as you want.”